Hospitality Markets In Focus

 • The casualty market is experiencing a hardening cycle due to social inflation, and growing claims severity.
 Insurers are scaling back available capacity as a result.

-• The excess and surplus market is seeing increased premium year over year and reduction in market share.
+• The excess and surplus market is experiencing increased premiums year over year, accompanied by an increase in market share due to standard market reductions in offerings.

 GENERAL RATE CHANGE ESTIMATES